oneapi-src/oneDNN/rfcs/20220310-hip-support/README.md

 1. Supported Data Types:  fp16, fp32, bf16, miopenInt8.
 Doesn’t support  U8 datatype.
 2. Some of the features of cuDNN backend implementation are not supported in hipDNN Backend because of the missing below
 * hipdnnConvolutionBiasActivationForward
 * hipdnnTransformTensor
 * hipdnnGetConvolutionForwardAlgorithmMaxCount
-        * hipdnnConvolutionFwdAlgoWinograd_NONFUSED.
+* hipdnnConvolutionFwdAlgoWinograd_NONFUSED
 * hipdnnGetConvolutionBackwardDataAlgorithmMaxCount
-        * hipdnnGetConvolutionBackwardFilterAlgorithmMaxCount.
+* hipdnnGetConvolutionBackwardFilterAlgorithmMaxCount

 ## DECONVOLUTION :